Aswath-I2I/nuxt-crud-app/README.md

 **Usage**

-1.Start the application by running npm start.
+1.Start the application by running npm run dev.

 2.Navigate to http://localhost:8080 in your browser.